HxHL/HxHL/README.md

-this is my personal account. seperate from my work one. shit on here is unhinged
+this is my personal account. seperate from my work one.